hdr-bgnn/Minnow_Segmented_Traits/README.md

 Singularity Containers are used to provide the machine learning components essential to this workflow.
 Singularity Containers enable highly reproducible and portable software components.
 However, using Singularity Containers can pose challenges for script development by domain scientists.
-Conda Environments are used for the domain scientist scripts included in this workflow.
+Therefore, we use Conda Environments for the domain scientist scripts included in this workflow.

 ### Hardware Requirements
 Minimally the workflow requires 1 CPU, 5 GB memory, and 20 GB disk space.